jaspector

 Minimum 48-hour advance notice.

-Typical inspection sequence: CID Albuquerque Regional Office conducts all required inspections.
+Typical sequence: CID Albuquerque Regional Office conducts all required inspections.
 Standard inspection sequence applies (footing, slab, framing, rough trades, final trades, final building).
 Certificate of Occupancy issued by CID upon final inspection approval.

 Statewide CID threshold: structures over 120 sq. ft.; all trade work.
 Village zoning approval may also be required.

+Building permit fees in Willard, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Village fees: No published fee schedule identified online.
 Contact Willard Village Office or Torrance County Planning & Zoning.
 CID fees: $3.00 per $1,000 first $15,000; $1.00 per $1,000 above; plan review = 20% of permit fee..
 Plan check fee: CID plan review fee: 20% of building permit fee..

-1. Contact the Willard Village Office (call Torrance County Planning & Zoning at 505-544-4393 for referral if direct contact is not available) to determine the current permit process for construction within village limits.
+To apply for a building permit in Willard, NM, follow these steps: 1.
+Contact the Willard Village Office (call Torrance County Planning & Zoning at 505-544-4393 for referral if direct contact is not available) to determine the current permit process for construction within village limits.
 2. If the village maintains its own zoning ordinance, obtain zoning approval from the village before proceeding to CID.
 3. Proceed to CID Albuquerque (5500 San Antonio Dr. NE, Suite F, Albuquerque, NM 87109; 505-222-9800) to apply for the structural building permit.
 Bring required documents.
 4. Pay CID fees; receive permit; post at job site.
 5. Schedule and complete CID inspections.
 6. CID issues Certificate of Occupancy.

-Inspections can be scheduled via: CID Albuquerque Regional Office: (505) 222-9800.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Willard, NM via: CID Albuquerque Regional Office: (505) 222-9800.
 Minimum 48-hour advance notice..

-Other cities in Torrance County
+Other jurisdictions in Torrance County.

-View all Torrance County jurisdictions →
+All Torrance County jurisdictions →